canonical/canonicalwebteam.blog/README.md

 # Canonical blog extension

 This extension allows you to add a simple frontend section to your flask app.
-All the articles are pulled from the (Ubuntu blog)[https://ubuntu.com/blog] WordPress API using JSON.
+All the articles are pulled from `[Canonical's Wordpress back-end](https://admin.insights.ubuntu.com/wp-admin/)` through the JSON API.

 This extension provides a blueprint with 3 routes: